marcorinck/angular-growl/README.md

 * automatic CSS animations when adding/closing notifications (only when using >= angularJS 1.2)
 * < 1 kB after GZIP
 * Allows for HTML content inside the alert
+* Possible to use multiple growl directives that show their notification inline

 ##Installation